ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Coming from a BCA background and working through my internships building medium-sized apps, I kept running into the same wall: bugs that…
 Continue reading on CodeToDeploy »</blockquote>

-<h3>8.
-Never Fear 'unknown' Again — How to Safely Work with Dynamic Types in TypeScript - <a href="https://javascript.plainenglish.io/never-fear-unknown-again-how-to-safely-work-with-dynamic-types-in-typescript-335ed11012b9?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kavindu Kokila (Kavi Castelo)`**

-<blockquote>Working with dynamic data in JavaScript is unavoidable — whether you’re parsing JSON, handling user input, or working with third-party…
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
+How I Created My Own Command-Line Tool to Test, Monitor, and Automate APIs - <a href="https://medium.com/codrift/how-i-created-my-own-command-line-tool-to-test-monitor-and-automate-apis-201d93a5a6e5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mariyam Mahmood`**

+<blockquote>Building an API Management CLI in Node.js
+Continue reading on Codrift »</blockquote>

-Implementing Worker Threads in Node.js (2025 edition) - <a href="https://medium.com/@colizu2020/implementing-worker-threads-in-node-js-2025-edition-db341dca6871?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+How To Rate Limit, Validate Requests, and Cache in Node.js (2025 edition) - <a href="https://medium.com/@colizu2020/how-to-rate-limit-validate-requests-and-cache-in-node-js-2025-edition-603f5a03c85c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Colin Zhou`**

-<blockquote>In this article, I will explain how to implement worker threads in Node.js in 2025.
-Worker threads are a powerful feature of Node.js that…
+<blockquote>In this article, I will explain how to implement rate limiting and request validation in a Node.js application using Express.js in 2025…
 Continue reading on Medium »</blockquote>

-<h3>2.
-Designing Together: A Tiny Server-Driven UI Preview Tool for Designers - <a href="https://javascript.plainenglish.io/designing-together-a-tiny-server-driven-ui-preview-tool-for-designers-1af971b8c2e7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rizwanhoda`**

-<blockquote>What is this?
-Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-Next JS vs React : Which Framework to choose for Front end in 2026? - <a href="https://medium.com/predict/next-js-vs-react-which-framework-to-choose-for-front-end-in-2026-865425fdda1c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Scheduling chrone job’s for production application’s using Node JS - <a href="https://medium.com/@marco.bertelli/scheduling-chrone-jobs-for-production-application-s-using-node-js-4c2d4acdc658?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Megha Verma`**
+✍️ **posted by `Marco Bertelli`**

-<blockquote>If you’ve been anywhere near the web development space over the last few years, two names have dominated the conversation: React and…
+<blockquote>Why we forked Agenda and why you should care
-Continue reading on Predict »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-7 Node.js Event-Loop Tuning Secrets for Web-Scale Backends - <a href="https://medium.com/@Nexumo_/7-node-js-event-loop-tuning-secrets-for-web-scale-backends-f64cf04c9599?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Trusting Your JWT Tokens — Start Testing Them  - <a href="https://medium.com/@arif.rahman.rhm/stop-trusting-your-jwt-tokens-start-testing-them-4050a3bca54c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nexumo`**
+✍️ **posted by `Arif Rahman`**

-<blockquote>Practical tweaks that cut tail latency and unlock more throughput — without rewriting your stack.
+<blockquote>How TDD exposes the lies your tokens tell (and hardens your Node.js API for production)
 Continue reading on Medium »</blockquote>

 <h3>5.
-3 Rate-Limiting Strategies for Your API Endpoints in Node.js - <a href="https://medium.com/@learnbackend/3-rate-limiting-strategies-for-your-api-endpoints-in-node-js-0e3794b49d43?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Learn Backend`**

-<blockquote>In backend development, rate limiting is a strategy for controlling how many requests clients can make to an API endpoint within a given…
-Continue reading on Medium »</blockquote>

-<h3>6.
-Amazon Bedrock AgentCore: The Silent AI Revolution in the Cloud That Could Make You Rich or… - <a href="https://medium.com/@minehli.a/amazon-bedrock-agentcore-the-silent-ai-revolution-in-the-cloud-that-could-make-you-rich-or-a0d202cb41d2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Minehli Arakelians Gheshlagh`**

-<blockquote>By Minehli Arakelians Gheshlagh
-Continue reading on Medium »</blockquote>

-<h3>7.
-6 Data Structures That Can Save Database Storage (With Node.js Use Cases) - <a href="https://noncodersuccess.medium.com/6-data-structures-that-can-save-database-storage-with-node-js-use-cases-63f976027a85?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 Underrated NPM Packages Every Professional Node.js Developer Uses (But Beginners Often Miss) - <a href="https://medium.com/@tailorsai123/7-underrated-npm-packages-every-professional-node-js-developer-uses-but-beginners-often-miss-ade9ff4378b1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `NonCoderSuccess`**
+✍️ **posted by `Sky Dev`**

-<blockquote>When we think about scaling databases, the first instinct is often:
- 👉 “Add more storage” or 👉 “Increase compute power.”
+<blockquote>The JavaScript ecosystem is massive — and nowhere is that more true than with Node.js.
-Continue reading on Medium »</blockquote>
+ Every developer knows the basics: Express, Axios… Continue reading on Medium »</blockquote>

-<h3>8.
-I Decided to Move on from NPM | npm vs yarn vs pnpm vs bun - <a href="https://medium.com/frontend-simplified/i-decided-to-move-on-from-npm-npm-vs-yarn-vs-pnpm-vs-bun-58c3c02b9c01?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vamsi Krishna Kodimela`**

-<blockquote>I’ve been stick to npm for a long time.
-But overtime it feels like nothing is changing or improving.
-Despite being the default package…
-Continue reading on Frontend Simplified »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Uncover the Best SEO Solutions in Dallas with NearNous Insights - <a href="https://medium.com/@NearNousSEO/uncover-the-best-seo-solutions-in-dallas-with-nearnous-insights-434bf0659735?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How To Rate Limit, Validate Requests, and Cache in Node.js (2025 edition) - <a href="https://medium.com/@colizu2020/how-to-rate-limit-validate-requests-and-cache-in-node-js-2025-edition-603f5a03c85c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `NearNous`**
+✍️ **posted by `Colin Zhou`**

-<blockquote>Looking to elevate your Dallas-based business’s online presence? 🌆✨ NearNous, a leading local SEO agency, is here to weave the digital…
+<blockquote>In this article, I will explain how to implement rate limiting and request validation in a Node.js application using Express.js in 2025…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Implementing Worker Threads in Node.js (2025 edition) - <a href="https://medium.com/@colizu2020/implementing-worker-threads-in-node-js-2025-edition-db341dca6871?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Wasn’t Born a Developer — I Became One the Hard Way - <a href="https://medium.com/better-code-and-life/i-wasnt-born-a-developer-i-became-one-the-hard-way-2d172248c2db?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Colin Zhou`**
+✍️ **posted by `Roberto Hernandez`**

-<blockquote>In this article, I will explain how to implement worker threads in Node.js in 2025.
-Worker threads are a powerful feature of Node.js that…
+<blockquote>And if you’re still waiting for “motivation,” you’re already losing time
-Continue reading on Medium »</blockquote>
+Continue reading on Better Code & Life »</blockquote>

 <h3>3.
-Building Forms That Work for Everyone: A Progressive Enhancement Manifesto - <a href="https://gg-gina.medium.com/building-forms-that-work-for-everyone-a-progressive-enhancement-manifesto-4f9c6b136c12?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Every Modern Developer Eventually Comes Back to It - <a href="https://medium.com/codrift/why-every-modern-developer-eventually-comes-back-to-it-dd0ed538d024?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gina Lee`**
+✍️ **posted by `Babar saad`**

-<blockquote>The Problem: We’ve Built a Web That Excludes People
+<blockquote>Beyond frameworks and trends, Python remains the one language that quietly holds the digital world together
-Continue reading on Medium »</blockquote>
+Continue reading on Codrift »</blockquote>

 <h3>4.
-Squarespace Wants to Be Your AI-Powered Business Partner - <a href="https://medium.com/@KnowTechie/squarespace-wants-to-be-your-ai-powered-business-partner-32ad0eb1a23c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Python Still Rules the Modern Tech Stack in 2025 - <a href="https://medium.com/codrift/why-python-still-rules-the-modern-tech-stack-in-2025-0f945dbb243c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `KnowTechie`**
+✍️ **posted by `Babar saad`**

-<blockquote>The 2025 Squarespace Refresh is here, and it’s a big one.
+<blockquote>From AI labs to finance desks, Python remains the silent power engine behind every major innovation
-Continue reading on Medium »</blockquote>
+Continue reading on Codrift »</blockquote>

 <h3>5.
-What MAANG Actually Asks Frontend Engineers: A 2025 Research Deep-Dive - <a href="https://medium.com/@taher2world/what-maang-actually-asks-frontend-engineers-a-2025-research-deep-dive-2d7adddf69d0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Strong Passwords vs. Passphrases: What Works Best in 2025 - <a href="https://medium.com/@envorasec/strong-passwords-vs-passphrases-what-works-best-in-2025-6deb11f21cd1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tech Trends by Tähīrī`**
+✍️ **posted by `ENVORASEC`**

-<blockquote>I analyzed 250+ real interviews at Meta, Google, Amazon & Stripe.
-What separates offers from rejections isn’t what you think.
+<blockquote>Welcome to Day 4 of Cybersecurity Awareness Month!
 Continue reading on Medium »</blockquote>

-<h3>6.
-Next JS vs React : Which Framework to choose for Front end in 2026? - <a href="https://medium.com/predict/next-js-vs-react-which-framework-to-choose-for-front-end-in-2026-865425fdda1c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Megha Verma`**

-<blockquote>If you’ve been anywhere near the web development space over the last few years, two names have dominated the conversation: React and…
-Continue reading on Predict »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>